-Name of establishment
+Name of establishment receiving file:

-receiving file:

 Address:

-B

 Date received:

-Name of member of staff
+Name of member of staff receiving file:

-receiving file:

 Signature of receipt of file:

-Signacare of receipt of file.

-Date of confirmation of
+Date of confirmation of receipt

-receipt sent to previous
+sent to previous establishment:

-establishment:

 Signature of person sending

 confirmation of receipt:

-commitmedian of receipt.

 Receiving Establishment:

 - Part 2 should be completed and returned to the Designated Safeguarding Lead at the sending establishment as named in Part 1. - You are advised to keep a copy for your own reference.